armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

 title: Armory Cloud Admin Quickstart
 ---

-If this is your first time using Armory Cloud, this guide walks you through the parts of Armory Cloud that you must configure before your users can start deploying your applications.
+If this is your first time using Armory Cloud, this guide walks you through the parts of Armory Cloud that you must configure before your users can start deploying applications.

 ## Logging in to the Armory Cloud Console